lv042/Weather-Wizard/docs/user_manual.md

-## INSTALLATION INSTRUCTIONS ARDUINO IDE AND LIBRARIES
+## INSTALLATION INSTRUCTIONS: ARDUINO IDE AND LIBRARIES

 To start building your own Weather Wizard, you will need to install the Arduino IDE and all the necessary libraries.
 Here are the steps to install:

 1. Download and install the latest version of the Arduino IDE from the official Arduino website.